 For her Ph.D. in 1975, Madeline completed her thesis on the Prague Spring at Columbia University, where she graduated in 1959.
 She worked for Senator Edmund Muskie and then served on the National Security Council under Zbigniew Brezinski as an advisor.
 She remained in that position until President Jimmy Carter resigned in 1981.
-He became a professor at Georgetown University and advised Democratic presidential candidates on international policy after leaving the National Security Council.
+After leaving the National Security Council, he became a professor at Georgetown University and advised Democratic presidential candidates on international policy.

 Career: Madeleine Albright

-She obtained a post at Woodrow Wilson International Center for Scholars at the Smithsonian Institution, where she worked on a study about Poland’s solidarity movement after Carter was defeated in the 1980 election.
-As a professor at Georgetown University, she taught Eastern European studies and managed the school’s programme on women and global politics.
+She obtained a post at Woodrow Wilson International Center for Scholars at the Smithsonian Institution.
+As a professor at Georgetown University, she taught Eastern European studies and managed the school’s program on women and global politics.
+She worked on a survey about Poland’s solidarity movement after Carter was defeated in the 1980 election.

-She had a tough relationship with the United Nations Secretary-General at the time, and her handling of the Rwandan Genocide has since been viewed as one of her darkest concerns since she served as Ambassador.
-When Boutros-Ghali was overthrown and Kofi Annan was installed as UN Secretary-General in 1996, Albright was a significant player.
+She had a tricky relationship with the United Nations Secretary-General at the time, and her handling of the Rwandan Genocide has since been viewed as one of her darkest concerns since she served as Ambassador.
+Albright was a significant player when Boutros-Ghali was overthrown, and Kofi Annan was installed as U.N.
+Secretary-General in 1996.

-With the purpose of managing private equity funds in mature economies in mind, Albright Capital Management was founded in 2005.
-In 2003, Albright was named to the board of directors of the New York Stock Exchange.
+To manage private equity funds in mature economies in mind, Albright Capital Management was founded in 2005.
+In 2003, Albright was named to the New York Stock Exchange board of directors.
 (NYSE).
 As soon as a permanent chairman was named in 2005, Albright announced his resignation from the NYSE board of directors.

-Albright was on the board of directors of the Council on Foreign Relations and on the International Advisory Committee of the Brookings Doha Center.
-Mortara Distinguished Professor of Diplomacy at Georgetown University’s School of Foreign Service in Washington, D.C. was awarded to her in 2016 Albright was the chairman of the National Democratic Institute for International Affairs and the president of the Truman Scholarship Foundation.
-Prior to her retirement in 2007, she served as co-chair of the Commission on Legal Empowerment of the Poor and president of the Council of Women World Leaders’ Women’s Ministerial Initiative.
+Albright was on the Council on Foreign Relations board of directors and the International Advisory Committee of the Brookings Doha Center.
+Mortara, Distinguished Professor of Diplomacy at Georgetown University’s School of Foreign Service in Washington, D.C., was awarded to her in 2016.
+Albright was the chairman of the National Democratic Institute for International Affairs and the president of the Truman Scholarship Foundation.
+Before her retirement in 2007, she served as co-chair of the Commission on Legal Empowerment of the Poor and president of the Council of Women World Leaders’ Women’s Ministerial Initiative.